Oakdene Farm

 Having secured planning permission, we then approached the Council with a proposal to replace the steel-framed agricultural barn with a new low-carbon timber-framed dwelling which meets Passivhaus standards.

-The dwellings form an attractive courtyard development with the timber-frame dwelling having virtually a zero carbon footprint.
+The dwellings form an attractive courtyard development.
+The timber-frame dwelling has a virtually zero carbon footprint.
 The wall and roof structure are over 500mm thick and filled with recycled newspaper insulation.
 The windows are triple-glazed and there is no heating system.
 Most of the power for the dwelling is generated via solar photo-voltaic panels to generate electricity and solar thermal panels to generate hot water.

 Location: